DiaaMSaad/DiaaMSaad/README.md

 ## <img src = "https://user-images.githubusercontent.com/63050133/156777293-72a6e681-2582-4a9d-ad92-09d1181d47c7.gif" width = 50px height = 50px>  About me

 - Hello Everyone 👋, My name is Diaa Mohamed and my nickname is Diaa Saad.
-- I'm SoftWare Engineering
+- I'm SoftWare Engineering.
+- I have a bachelor degree in computer science.
 - I’m interested in Dart/Flutter.<br>
 - Presently, I'm developing Softwares & apps with Flutter.
-- 📫 How to reach me diaamsaad2002@gmail.com
+- 📫 How to reach me diaamsaad2002@gmail.com.

 ### Skills